-- Work with the governing body to ensure that the School's Safeguarding Policy is updated and reviewed annually; - Ensure that, in order to avoid conflict and mistrust, parents are aware that referrals may be made and of the role of the School; - Ensure that when children leave the school, their Child Protection File is discussed as soon as possible with the Designated Safeguarding Lead at the new school; - Make sure that the Child Protection File is transferred separately from the main student file within 15 days of transfer; It should be posted recorded delivery to the Designated Safeguarding Lead at the new school or delivered directly by hand and a signature received, unless the child is leaving year 11 and not going to a further education setting, in which case the file should be retained by the current school for a period stipulated in current statutory guidance; - Where the new school is not known, alert the Education Welfare Service at Cheshire West and Chester Council so that the child's name can be included on the database for missing students and appropriate action taken to ascertain the safety of the child; - Cascade Safeguarding advice and guidance issued by Cheshire West's Safeguarding Children Partnership and government guidance and legislation.
+Work with the governing body to ensure that the School's Safeguarding Policy is updated and reviewed annually;

+- Ensure that, in order to avoid conflict and mistrust, parents are aware that referrals may be made and of the role of the School; - Ensure that when children leave the school, their Child Protection File is discussed as soon as possible with the Designated Safeguarding Lead at the new school; - Make sure that the Child Protection File is transferred separately from the main student file within 15 days of transfer; It should be posted recorded delivery to the Designated Safeguarding Lead at the new school, sent securely electronically or delivered directly by hand and a signature received, unless the child is leaving year 11 and not going to a further education setting, in which case the file should be retained by the current school for a period stipulated in current statutory guidance; - Where the new school is not known, alert the Education Welfare Service at Cheshire West and Chester Council so that the child's name can be included on the database for missing students and appropriate action taken to ascertain the safety of the child; - Cascade Safeguarding advice and guidance issued by Cheshire West's Safeguarding Children Partnership and government guidance and legislation. - Ensure that there is an effective programme for raising awareness to students through PSHE, SRE, assemblies, tutorials, briefings and noticeboards.